|

 James

-of my favorite pastimes was to fly over many of the peaks I spent
+One of Eddie's favorite pastimes was to fly over many of the

-time hiking around.
-This is an aerial view of the peak from the south
+peaks he spent time hiking around.
+This is an aerial view of James

 Eddie on the summit of James Peak (13,294 ft) with Leslie Sly - July